AydanJG/A-Content-Analysis-Analyzing-Topics-of-Conversation-under-the-Sustainability-Hashtag-on-Twitter-/README.md

 # A-Content-Analysis-Analyzing-Topics-of-Conversation-under-the-Sustainability-Hashtag-on-Twitter-

+This github contains the datafile used in my study.

+ABSTRACT:
 This study aimed to identify and understand the major topics of discussion under the #sustainability hashtag on Twitter and understand user engagement.
 The sharp increase in social media usage combined with a rise in climate anomalies in recent years makes the area of sustainability as it relates to social media a critical topic.
 Python code was created to gather Twitter posts between January 1, 2023 - March 1, 2023.